JangoHiltzy/Hockey-All-Stars/README.md

 ## Introduction

-This is a TypeScript and React project that I've developed with visual appearance managed by both Styled-components and CSS, offering an card game experience featuring 100 NHL players.
-The deck includes 50 legendary players and 50 current superstars, all personally selected and ranked based on my own opinion!
+This is a TypeScript and React project created by me, with the visual appearance managed using both Styled-components and CSS.
+It offers a card game experience featuring 100 NHL players, including 50 legendary players and 50 current superstars, all personally selected and ranked based on my own opinion!

 In this game, you face off against the CPU, competing to see who has the highest-ranking card in each round.
 The goal is to win 50 rounds to claim victory!